 The Basics.
-Why I started this blog in the first place.To share my photos.
-To share my work and create some art along the way.
+Why I started this blog in the first place.To share my photos, my work, and create some art along the way.
 I didn’t think that art was something that was created until it was finished, and then you realized it was art– it just came about as you worked at it consistently.

 As with most things, it morphed, and changed, and grew into…something that I wasn’t even sure of.
 A short six years ago, we were told to “brand” ourselves, to give people something more to come back to other than photos, to put ourselves out there and dig deep into our psyche to write informative but personal but not too crazy but eclectic but funny but general but interesting posts.
 Every week.
 So I did partake.

 I’m supposed to be writing and showcasing my personality and growing my photography business, where did I go wrong?
-I’ve got a few ideas:
+A few ideas:

 * I couldn’t pick a niche

 * I tried to tie everything in with photography